Doane Stuart School

 The Doane Stuart School is a private college preparatory school in Rensselaer, New York.
-The School is coeducational and interfaith, and it educates students from early childhood through Grade 12.
+The school is coeducational and interfaith, and it educates students in PreKindergarten and from Grade 5 through Grade 12.

 History

-The Doane Stuart School ("Doane Stuart") was founded in 1975 as the result of a merger between the Roman Catholic Kenwood Academy (founded by the Society of the Sacred Heart in 1852) and the Episcopal St. Agnes School (founded 1870).
+The Doane Stuart School ("Doane Stuart") was founded in 1975 as the result of a merger between the Roman Catholic Kenwood Academy (founded by the Society of the Sacred Heart in 1852) and the Episcopal St. Agnes School (founded in 1870).
 The name "Doane Stuart" was chosen to honor the first Episcopal Bishop of Albany, the Right Reverend William Croswell Doane, and Roman Catholic educator Janet Erskine Stuart.
 Doane Stuart's first home was the campus of the old Kenwood Academy in Albany, New York.

 Doane Stuart was established as an ecumenical Christian school, but later became an interfaith school.
 In 2007, the School offered to purchase the former Kenwood Academy from the Society of the Sacred Heart for $7.2 million.
 The Society rejected the offer.
 In March 2008, the Board of Trustees of Doane Stuart announced it had decided to end its affiliation with the Network of Sacred Heart Schools due to religious differences.
 At about the same time, the Society of the Sacred Heart notified the school it would not renew its lease of the former Kenwood Academy.
 On May 20, 2008, Rensselaer, New York voters approved the proposed sale of the former Van Rensselaer High School to Doane Stuart; Doane Stuart purchased the building for $4 million in September 2008.
 After a year-long renovation and restoration effort, Doane Stuart opened on September 16, 2009, at the School's new location.

 The Doane Stuart School building in Rensselaer, New York was listed on the National Register of Historic Places in 2012.
 As of April 2016, the School's 22,000-square-foot "green roof" was reportedly the largest vegetative roof in the Capital District.
-The school is co-educational and college preparatory, and educates students from Early Childhood through Grade 12.
+The school is co-educational and college preparatory, and educates students from early childhood through Grade 12.

+On March 23, 2023, the former Doane Stuart School building in Albany was destroyed by a massive fire.
+Speaking about the fire, Albany Mayor Kathy Sheehan said, "'We lost a treasure here and it’s challenging, it’s frustrating'".

+Doane Stuart celebrates its 50th anniversary in 2025.